-Over the last 20 years or so, the funeral industry has been hijacked.
-It has been hijacked by corporations or consolidators, from New Orleans, Dallas and elsewhere.
-The “Practice of Funeral Service” has moved from its natural roots as a community based service business and been turned into to an expensive sales vehicle intent on separating you from as many of your hard earned dollars as possible.
+Over the past two decades, the funeral industry has been hijacked by corporations or consolidators, from New Orleans, Dallas, and elsewhere.
+The “Practice of Funeral Service” has moved from its natural roots as a community-based service business and has been turned into an expensive sales vehicle intent on separating you from as many hard-earned dollars as possible.
+These major corporations are very different in their business mindset.
+They have adopted higher costs of services and merchandise which ultimately are passed onto consumers in order to pay their costly overhead and satisfy shareholders.

 At Taylor Family Funeral Home, we’re still in the “Practice of Funeral Service”.
 We are proud to provide you and your family with affordable funeral & cremation services.
-Always have, always will, and we are truly Blessed to do so.
+We always have, always will, and we are truly Blessed to do so.

 A 5th generation Floridian, Ed was born in Tampa and has lived in Pinellas County since 1964.
 He has seen our region grow from dirt roads to interstates, from open unrestricted beaches and citrus groves to urban commercial and high-rise residential developments.